jeffersonmejia/e-commerce/README.md

 ### 1. Introduction 📖

-_E-commerce is a personal project where you can make shops and it will save on a PostgreSQL database throgout a Nodejs server.
+_E-commerce is a personal project where you can make shops and it will be saved on a PostgreSQL database throgout a Nodejs server.
 In this docs I have written all of the instruction to the project it works, good luck!_ 🙂

 ---